Updated: Apr 23

 Understand the weight of leadership is heavy for executives & ensure support from the board

-Seek outside support through coaching or peer circles to talk through challenges in a safe environment
+Seek outside support through coaching to talk through challenges in a safe environment

 4. Racial and social inequities